 Post and Packing FREE within the UK.

-London: City of Words was inspired by a walk one cold but gloriously sunny spring afternoon along the Thames from the City to Waterloo.
+London: City of Words grew from a walk, one cold but gloriously sunny spring afternoon along the Thames from the City to Waterloo.

 On that walk it seemed that history flowed around our every step, from Chaucer’s Canterbury pilgrims to Hawksmoor’s churches and Iain Sinclair’s Scarlet Tracings, and every view held within it the dynamic interaction of the city and the creative spirit.